-Thousands of patients are at a reduced risk of having cardiovascular disease, which can lead to a heart attack or stroke, as a result of the West Yorkshire and Harrogate Healthy Hearts project we are delivering with the West Yorkshire and Harrogate Health and Care Partnership (WYH HCP).
+Thousands of patients are at a reduced risk of having cardiovascular disease, which can lead to a heart attack or stroke, as a result of the West Yorkshire and Harrogate Healthy Hearts project we are delivering in partnership with the West Yorkshire Health and Care Partnership.

 In West Yorkshire and Harrogate alone, more than 600,000 people are affected by high blood pressure (hypertension) – a leading cause of heart disease and stroke – whilst over 60,000 people have an irregular heartbeat (atrial fibrillation) and more than 49,000 people have experienced a stroke or mini-stroke (TIA).

-West Yorkshire and Harrogate Healthy Hearts is a three-year initiative that focuses on three specific risk factors that can cause cardiovascular disease including high blood pressure (hypertension), cholesterol and diabetes.
+West Yorkshire and Harrogate Healthy Hearts is an initiative that focuses on three specific risk factors that can cause cardiovascular disease (CVD) including high blood pressure (hypertension), cholesterol and diabetes.

-The West Yorkshire and Harrogate Healthy Hearts project supports the WYH HCP’s ambition to reduce cardiovascular disease by over 10% across the region.
+The West Yorkshire and Harrogate Healthy Hearts project supports the Integrated Care System’s ambition to reduce cardiovascular disease by over 10% across the region.
 This will prevent an estimated 350 strokes and 800 heart attacks bringing savings to the health and care economy of over £12 million.

 For more information please contact us